elliotmiles/elliotmiles/README.md

 The goal of the project is to sort mixed up items.
 I plan to experiment with different types of end effector to achieve the best grip, and optimising the AI model.

-The latest updates can be found [here](https://github.com/elliotmiles/Robotic-Arm-v2/tree/main/blog).
+The blog can be found [here](https://github.com/elliotmiles/yolo-robot-arm/tree/main/blog).

 ![Card Pickup Demo](https://github.com/user-attachments/assets/97e45010-18fc-4f9d-b567-9000122c7a8d)